vando026/surgeon/docs/1-Paths-to-datasets.md

 daily2.toString
 ```

-The first example is for February 16, 2023; the second example is for the
+The first example is for February 16, 2023; the second example is for the 16th
-16th and 17th day of that month.
-Therefore, the day
+and 17th day of that month.
+Therefore, the day parameter can take an Int or
-parameter can take an Int or List[Int].
-The year defaults to the current year, so you can
+List[Int].
+The year defaults to the current year, so you can omit it as long as
-omit it as long as the parameters are in the order of month then day.
+the parameters are in the order of month then day.

 ```scala mdoc
 val daily3 = Daily(2, List(16, 17))
 daily3.toString
 ```

+### Hourly

 For the PbSS hourly data, use the `Hourly` class: